 This post may contain affiliate links.

 If you have ever seen chokecherries, then you know that they are tiny pint sized cherries that are definitely too tart to eat off the tree.
 They make a great jelly or jam.
-Our mothers and grandmothers often used chokecherries to make jelly in the old days.
+Our mothers and grandmothers often used chokecherries for canning chokecherry jelly in the old days.

-If you are wondering what the difference is between chokecherry jam and chokecherry jelly, the difference lies in how well you strain the chokecherries through the jelly bag.
+The difference is between chokecherry jam and chokecherry jelly is how well you strain the chokecherries through the jelly bag.
 If you don’t squeeze the bag at all and just let the juice drip through, you should end up with a relatively clear jelly.

 If some of the fruit pulp ends up in the juice, you can still prepare the recipe the same way, the end product will just end up not being as clear and it will look more like a jam than a jelly.

 Making jelly isn’t hard if you have the right equipment.
 You too can easily learn how to make chokecherry jelly just like grandma made.

 4 1/2 c. sugar

 1 pkg. or 6 tbsp. powdered pectin

 Rinse chokecherries.
 Place in a large sauce pan with 1 c. water.
 Simmer for 10-15 minutes, until chokecherries are soft.
 Mash chokecherries with a potato masher.